 - Fulfill all affirmative action reporting requirements by submitting standard reports to Minnesota State. - Ensure dissemination of all relevant affirmative action information to appropriate staff. - Serve as ex-officio member of the Employee Resource Group (ERG) diversity committee at their work and/or participate in the College's diversity or equity committee. - Determine the need for equity/inclusion training and recommend training for the College. - Review policies, procedures, and practices to recommend changes to the Affirmative Action Officer. - Partner with the College's recruitment team. - Comply with State of Minnesota, Minnesota State and College anti-discrimination and antiharassment policies.

-The Affirmative Action Designee is accountable directly to the Affirmative Action Officer on matters pertaining to Affirmative Action and Equal Opportunity.
+The Affirmative Action Designee is accountable indirectly to the Vice President of Equity on matters pertaining to Affirmative Action and Equal Opportunity.